Ellen010/palindrome-checker/README.md

 <h1>Palindrome</h1>
-checker that analyses the text and tells if it is a palindrome or not.
+<h3>checker that analyses the text and tells if it is a palindrome or not.</h3>